jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 * Modify container configuration or environment variables.
 Override environment variables using the same syntax as Kubernetes.

 You can also define a completely new pipeline in `jenkins-x.yml`, but this is useful chiefly for debugging and testing.
-Create a reusable pipeline as a build pack.
+Again, make a pipeline reusable by defining it as a build pack.

 ### Default pipeline

-Pull request and release pipelines are often very similar, so define a default for both.
+Pull request and release pipelines are often very similar, so define common attributes for both in a default pipeline.

 ## Syntax validation and IDE autocomplete